ericwikman/cinque.xyz/docs/src/giant/timeline.md

 - Score:
   - (4/4) in all 4 categories: performance, documentation, ease of use, error handling

+## 1981-11-22 - Computerworld - Volume XVI - Number 47
+### IBM 3270 Terminal Get Spreadsheet Package (page 39)
+#### **ExecuCalc**
+- Parallax Systems
+- Price: $5,000 plus $750 a year maintenance
+- Runs on a mainframe, accessed via IBM terminal
+- Runs under VM
+- Supports virtual worksheets
+- Calculates faster than microcomputers can
+- Users can share sheets with each other
+- Can access corporate data
+- Can print on high speed printers

 ## 1982-12-13 - InfoWorld - Volume 4 - Number 49
 ### **Desktop/Plan** (page 48)
 #### VisiCorp's alternative to VisiCalc